codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 codefresh get runtime-environments ivan@acme-ebs.us-west-2.eksctl.io/codefresh-runtime -o yaml > runtime.yaml
 ```

 The nodeSelector `failure-domain.beta.kubernetes.io/zone: us-west-2c` (Please change it to yours) should be added to the `dockerDaemonScheduler` block.
 It should be at the same level as `clusterProvider` or `namespace`.
-Also the `pvcs` block should be modified to use the Storage Class you created above (`venona-ebs`).
+Also the `pvcs` block should be modified to use the Storage Class you created above (`runner-ebs`).
 Here is the example:

 `runtime.yaml`
 {% highlight yaml %}